Ghazala Rafique: Biography

-She was born in 1939 in Qamber Ali Khan, District Larkana (Now Qamber-Shahdadkot District).
+Rafique was born in 1939, in Qamber Ali Khan, District Larkana (now Qamber-Shahdadkot District).
 Her birth name was Bilquis Ansari.
 She was niece of renowned Sindhi language writer Usman Ali Ansari.
-Being member of an educated family, she had interest in reading and singing since childhood.

-She began her singing and acting career at Radio Pakistan Karachi in 1957.
-Fortunately, Ghazala Rafiq's talents were noticed by the then-renowned broadcaster Z. A. Bukhari, who not only recorded her songs but also encouraged her to participate in radio programs as a hostess and drama artist.
-Her first Urdu radio play was Aag which was produced by Zahid Naqvi.
-After that, she played leading roles in many other radio plays.
+Rafique began her singing and acting career at Radio Pakistan Karachi in 1957.
+Ghazala Rafiq's talents were noticed by the then-renowned broadcaster Zulfiqar Ali Bukhari, who encouraged her to also participate in radio programs as a hostess and drama artist.
+Her first Urdu radio play was Aag, which was produced by Zahid Naqvi.
+Afterward, she played leading roles in numerous other radio plays.

-At the radio, she learned music from renowned musicians Amrao Bundu Khan and Master Muhammad Ibrahim.
-In the 1960s, she was one of the most popular hostesses of Radio Pakistan Karachi.
-Her program 'Subah Dam Khawer Darwaza e Khula' (Urdu: صبحدم دروازہ خاور کھلا) was especially popular among radio listeners of that time.
+On the radio, Rafique learned music from renowned musicians Amrao Bundu Khan and Master Muhammad Ibrahim.
+In the 1960s, she was part of Radio Pakistan Karachi, and hosted the program Subah Dam Khawer Darwaza e Khula (Urdu: صبحدم دروازہ خاور کھلا).

-With a vibrant voice and a deep sense of understanding of the characters she was asked to play, she attracted the attention of TV producers.
-She was among the first few Sindhi speaking women who appeared on TV.
-Moreover, she was the only actress who gained widespread popularity in both Urdu as well as Sindhi language plays/serials.

-She also acted in Sindhi film Rat Ja Rishta.
+Rafique also acted in Sindhi film Rat Ja Rishta.

 Urdu Plays

-Ghazala Rafique acted in scores of Urdu plays and serials of Pakistan Television (ptv) Centre Karachi.
+Ghazala Rafique acted in scores of Urdu plays and serials of Pakistan Television (PTV) Karachi Centre.
 Her most popular plays/serials are listed below: